-Targeted therapy doesn't have the same effects on the body as chemotherapy drugs, but it can still cause side effects.
-Side effects of targeted therapies can include fevers, sun sensitivity, diarrhea, liver problems (such as hepatitis and elevated liver enzymes), nerve damage, rashes, high blood pressure and problems with blood clotting and wound healing.
+The potential side effects of targeted therapy depend on the type of drug given, and can include taste alteration, hair thinning, muscle cramps or joint pain, sun sensitivity, liver problems (such as hepatitis and elevated liver enzymes), nerve damage, high blood pressure and problems with blood clotting and wound healing.
+Blood work is monitored during the time people are taking targeted therapy.